feiglab/ProteinStructureEmbedding/README.md

 ### Graph Neural Network-Based Prediction

-This project leverages Graph Neural Networks (GNNs) to accelerate the computational prediction of protein properties.
+This project leverages **Graph Neural Networks (GNNs)** to accelerate the computational prediction of protein properties.
 Our model, the `Global Structure Embedding Network (GSnet)`, is adept at predicting a variety of physicochemical properties from three-dimensional protein structures.
+A notable feature of `GSnet`, and the related `a-GSnet`, is their ability to deliver rapid and accurate predictions of experimental pKa values, achieved by pretraining on related properties and simulated pKa values, respectively.
+The application of **transfer learning** allows these models to utilize previously learned representations, enhancing their predictive accuracy even with limited specific training data.

-These properties include:
+Properties that these models can predict include:

 - Free energy of solvation ($\Delta G_{sol}$)
 - Hydrodynamic radius ($R_h$)